Best health insurance in Canada for 2024

 • Mental health services coverage

-Cons of GSC's health insurance:
+Cons of GSC health insurance

 • Dental coverage is not automatically included in basic plans